-Founded nearly three decades ago, the Thoroughbred Retirement Foundation’s mission is clear and simply stated: To save Thoroughbred horses no longer able to compete on the racetrack from possible neglect, abuse and slaughter.
+Founded in 1983, the Thoroughbred Retirement Foundation’s mission is clear and simply stated: To save Thoroughbred horses no longer able to compete on the racetrack from possible neglect, abuse and slaughter.

 The sad truth is that a vast majority of the general public and even many racing fans are unaware of the sad fate that awaits thousands of Thoroughbreds each year.
 They assume each horse is assured a safe and graceful retirement once his racing days are over.
 Their perception of the “Sport of Kings” is one where great personal wealth and lifelong benevolence to all horses are givens.
 Unfortunately, this perception does not reflect reality.